 - Make an appointment with your doctor

-For the trumpet players that do need to put the hammer down and play loud and high on a regular basis it for sure wouldn’t hurt to make an appointment with the doctor just to check that the blood pressure are fine under non playing circumstances and that there are no other factors that would increase the risk of getting a stroke.
+For the trumpet players that do need to put the hammer down and play loud and high on a regular basis it for sure wouldn’t hurt to make an appointment with the doctor, just to check that the blood pressure is fine under non playing circumstances, and that there are no other factors that would increase the risk of getting a stroke.

 There is also something called “Vascular screening” where they can, with the help of ultra sound, check your blood vessels for any abnormalities or weaknesses.

 During a screening, they will perform a number of painless tests that check your blood vessels to judge if they are healthy, or if they have signs of disease or any form of other issues.
 Vascular screenings are provided by specially trained technicians.
 This is something I would personally consider if I had to do a lot of lead trumpet playing today.

 As I already said, learning to play efficiently is incredible valuable both for our trumpet playing in general and also for our physical health.
 This is a lifelong process and when it comes to efficiency, we never get fully learned.
 So be patient and adapt a mindset that, playing with as little effort as possible, is something you’ll always bee working on… and find ways to improve it more and more.

 - Don’t take on a lot of gigs that are too demanding

 Sure it’s good to push the limits for us too keep growing, but having too many gigs that are just way too hard will increase our anxiety, stress and blood pressure.
 If the gigs also have a lot of upper register playing,that goes above and beyond what you are commfortable with, this could be a bad combination…

 …especially if you are sleeping poorly and are having a crappy diet due to the stress.
 Again, be smart about this and adjust your life and gigs to best match a more healthy trumpet life.